School: Health Sciences & Physical WellnessCIP Code: 51.1601

 |NUR 214 Nursing Care of the Adult and Child II*||8|

 *A minimum grade of C is necessary in all required nursing courses for continued matriculation in the program.
-A student who fails to achieve a C in the fourth semester nursing course will be ineligible for graduation.
 Nursing is a high demand, competitive program.
 Readmission to the nursing program is not automatic and is dependent on several factors.
 Students seeking readmission to the program should contact the Department of Nursing for information or refer to the "MCC Department of Nursing Student Related Policies."
 Readmission, if approved, is always on a space available basis.

 **Humanities Elective: Any 3 credit course listed as fulfilling MCC General Education Requirements for Humanities is acceptable.